rice-solar-physics/IonPopSolver/README.md

  </tr>
 </table>

 A sample radiation configuration file is provided in `test/radiation.example.cfg.xml`.
-This is an XML file that sets all of the options that go into the radiation model. __Note: The `atomicDB` field in the radiation configuration file must point at the directory where you installed the `apolloDB` repository.
+This is an XML file that sets all of the options that go into the radiation model.
+Configure all of the elements that you want to include in the ion population fraction here.
+Additionally, setting the `cutoff_ion_fraction` field to something much higher (e.g. 1e-6 versus the default 1e-300) will speed up the calculation as all ion population fractions below this cutoff are ignored.

+__Note: The `atomicDB` field in the radiation configuration file must point at the directory where you installed the `apolloDB` repository.
 Using the example above, we would set `<atomicDB>$HOME/apolloDB/</atomicDB>`.
 The trailing slash must be included__.

 ##Example
 `IonPopSolver/test` contains three example temperature and density profiles `IonPopSolver/test/Tt_nt_{1,2,3}.txt`.
 We will do a test with the input file `IonPopSolver/test/Tt_nt_1.txt`.